core-wg/oscore/draft-ietf-core-object-security.md

 # The COSE Object {#sec-obj-cose}

 This section defines how to use COSE {{I-D.ietf-cose-msg}} to wrap and protect data in the unprotected CoAP message.
 OSCOAP uses the untagged COSE\_Encrypt0 structure with an Authenticated Encryption with Additional Data (AEAD) algorithm.
 The key lengths, IV lengths, and maximum sequence number are algorithm dependent.
-The maximum sequence number SHALL be 2^(nonce length in bits - 1) - 1.

 The AEAD algorithm AES-CCM-64-64-128 defined in Section 10.2 of {{I-D.ietf-cose-msg}} is mandatory to implement.
 For AES-CCM-64-64-128 the length of Sender Key and Recipient Key is 128 bits, the length of nonce, Sender IV, and Recipient IV is 7 bytes, and the maximum Sequence Number is 2^55 - 1.